Rahazan/PrologAssignments/ker2/report/report.md

   allGoing(XS)
 .
 ```
-We quickly found out that ailog isn't merely a superset of prolog.
-Although the code we defined may have been correct, the ailog REPL couldn't answer simple queries about it.
+We quickly found out that *AILog* isn't merely a superset of prolog.
+Although the code we defined may have been correct, the *AILog* *REPL* couldn't answer simple queries about it.

-So we changed our approach, and instead we used the structure we used to define the bayesian network in the previous questions.
+So we changed our approach, and instead we used the structure we used to define the Bayesian network in the previous questions.
 The full implementation can be found in `alarm.ail`.
 Here we discuss how every part of the problem domain is captured.

 #### Burglars go, on average, 5 days out of 7